 The warm breeze of the desert, the ambience of Arabic perfumes diffused in the open air, the lake, the boats, the mesmerising lights and the aroma of delicious food from restaurants all around is a sight and a feel that is impossible to paint with words.

 Yet, the same ambience with loud music, Burj Khalifa at the back and fountain show is enough to transfer into a make-belief enchanting world.
-The same fountain show from the top of Burj Khalifa is a sight in itself.
 Dubai has all that it takes to make one feel royal, majestic and spoiled with luxury.

 While talking of spoiling oneself, the malls of Dubai are in no match.
 From shops and brands all over the world, it is indeed a hub of fashion and class.
 With indoor skiing to the aquarium, children can feel Dubai is centred around them.
 From water parks to theme park, you cannot go wrong in choices.

-My personal favourite was the first-night walk-in JBR.
+My personal favourite was the walk-in JBR.
 The hustle and bustle till late hours, a full picnic mode, the choices of food enough to crave more and the view.
 I enjoyed dinner at the cheese factory restaurant.
 The ambience was enough to create the dim romantic candlelight feel, halal beef burgers, mojito and cheesecakes were such a great treat.
-I enjoyed a dark brown, seeded chocolate bread as an appetiser too.

 Although it was winter, the weather in Dubai was still warm for us.
 I loved the sight of loose long and flowy dresses with open sandals.
 A sun hat, sunglasses and sunscreen came to a great rescue.